-COVID-19 Vaccine Guide: Here are the answers to the vaccine distribution in Pennsylvania, cost, and side effects
+COVID-19 Vaccine Guide: here are the answers to the vaccine distribution in Pennsylvania, cost, and side effects

-Editor's note: The above video is from February 3.
+Editor's note: The above video is from Jan.
+11.

 Overview

-The Department of Health is guiding the vaccine's distribution and administration in 66 out of the 67 counties in the state.
+The Department is guiding the vaccine's distribution and administration in 66 out of the 67 counties in the state.
 Philadelphia County receives independent federal funding, vaccine allotment, and is establishing its own COVID-19 vaccination plan.

 The state's vaccination plan follows the Centers for Disease Control and Prevention guidelines and is continuously being updated.